PhilT95/athenlyx/docs/blue/tools-network/snort.md

     - log: Log the packet
     - drop: Block and log the packet
     - reject: Block the packet, log it and terminate the packet session
-- **Protocol**: Protocol parameter identifies the type of the protocol that is filteres by the rule.
+- **Protocol**: Protocol parameter identifies the type of the protocol that is filtered by the rule.
 This can be used in combination with ports.
 Snort supports only:
     - IP
     - TCP
     - UDP
     - ICMP
 - **Source and Destination IP**
-- **Soure and Desination Port**
+- **Source and Destination Port**
 - **Direction**: This operator indicates the traffic flow filtered by Snort.
 The left side shows the source and the right side shows the destination.
     - -> means Source to destination
     - <> means bidirectional flow
 -  **Options**: There are 3 main rule options in snort:
-   -  *General Rule Options*: Fudemental rule options for snort
+   -  *General Rule Options*: Fundamental rule options for snort
    -  *Payload Rule Options*: Rule options that help to investigate the payload data
    -  *Non-Payload Rule Options*: Rule options that focus on non-payload data.
-This option can be used to create specific pattersn to identify network issues.
+This option can be used to create specific patterns to identify network issues.

 ### Fudemental rule options
 - **Msg**: The message field is a basic prompt and quick identifier of the rule.
 Once the rule is triggered, the message filed will appear in the console or log.
-Usually, the message part is a one-liner that summarises the event.
+Usually, the message part is a one-liner that summarizes the event.
 - **Sid**: Snort rule IDs (SID) come with a pre-defined scope, and each rule must have a SID in a proper format.
 There are three different scopes for SIDs shown below:
   - **<100**: Reserved rules
   - **100-999,999**: Rules came with the build.